 Monitoring only requirement; measuring the amount of precipitation [(10 CSR 20-6.200(2)(C)1.E(VI)] during an event is necessary to ensure adequate stormwater management exists at the site.
 Knowing the amount of potential stormwater runoff can provide the permittee a better understanding of specific control measure that should be employed to ensure protection of water quality.
-The facility will provide the 24 hour accumulation value of precipitation for the discharge event.
+The facility will provide the 24 hour accumulation value of precipitation from the day of sampling the other parameters.
 It is not necessary to report all days of precipitation during the quarter because of the readily available on-line data.
-Only report on Outfall #004.